 Temporomandibular joint dysfunction, more commonly referred to as TMJ or TMD, strikes your jaw with pain.
 You may feel anything from mild discomfort to extreme pain, depending on how advanced your condition is.
-You need the services of your Brooklyn family dentist, who by the way is a TMJ specialist, to design effective treatment for TMJ that serves you the best, eliminating your pain once and for all.
+You need the services of your family dentist Dr. Khabensky, who by the way is a TMJ specialist, to design effective treatment for TMJ that serves you the best, eliminating your pain once and for all.

 Temporomandibular joint dysfunction — better known as TMJ, TMD or TMJD — is a dysfunction in which you feel pain and discomfort when moving your jaw.
 The condition affects your jaw joint and its surrounding muscles.
 TMJ is a common malady.
 In fact, more than three million cases are reported in the United States alone every year.

 Although it’s a common affliction, TMJ can be very painful, so don’t wait to have it treated.
-Find a TMJ specialist, like your best general dentist in Brooklyn, to provide safe and effective treatment as soon as you start to notice any symptoms.
+Find a TMJ specialist, like your best general dentist, to provide safe and effective treatment as soon as you start to notice any symptoms.
 You — or anyone in your family over the age of 19 — are susceptible to this jaw dysfunction.
-Maintain your regular bi-annual visits to your family dentist in Brooklyn.
+Maintain your regular bi-annual visits to your family dentist.
 He can help catch the condition in its earliest stages.

 Causes and Symptoms

 Often, it’s difficult to determine the cause of your TMJ dysfunction.
 Some of the most commons ways you develop TMJ problems are through genetics, arthritis or a jaw injury.
 More severe kinds of TMJ are caused by:

 - your Brooklyn family dentist can treat it easily by recommending home remedies.

 - Damaged cartilage due to arthritis in the joint

 - A severe impact or blunt force trauma to the joint